bloomen/transwarp/README.md

 # transwarp

 transwarp is a header-only C++ library for task concurrency.
-It enables you to define task dependencies and run those tasks in parallel that do not depend on each other.
+It enables you to free your functors from explicit threads and transparently manage dependencies.
 Under the hood, a directed acyclic graph is built at compile-time enabling efficient traversal and type-safe dependencies.